nithyaramakrishnan/data-shield/manage.md

 {:deprecated: .deprecated}
 {:download: .download}

-# Using the Enclave Manager
+# Deploying apps with the Enclave Manager
 {: #enclave-manager}

 You can use the Enclave Manager UI to manage the applications that you protect with {{site.data.keyword.datashield_full}}.
-From the UI you can manage your app deployment, assign access, handle whitelist requests and convert your applications.
+From the UI you can manage your app deployment, assign access, handle whitelist requests, and convert your applications.
 {: shortdesc}